Divycholera98/reversi/README.md

 Prerequisites
 -------------

-Before running the game, you need to have Python installed on your system along with the Pygame library.
-If you don't have Pygame installed, you can install it via pip:
+Before running the game, ensure you have Python and the Pygame library installed on your system.
+To install Pygame, use pip:

     pip install pygame

 Running the Game
 ----------------

-To play the game, simply clone this repository and run the Reversi.py file:
+Clone this repository and run the Reversi.py file to start the game:

     git clone [Your-Repository-URL]
     cd [Your-Repository-Name]